 WHAT WE ARE DOING

 California policymakers, community leaders, and partners across the state are working to push back on the multiple federal attacks and create a welcoming and safe environment for all Californians.

-The Children’s Partnership is an active member of the Protecting Immigrant Families Campaign to fight the proposed changes to the public charge rule.
-The campaign is led by the California Immigrant Policy Center at the state level and by the National Immigration Law Center (NILC) and the Center for Law and Social Policy (CLASP) at the national level.
-We join them and families nationwide in denouncing this and future attacks on immigrant families.
+The Children’s Partnership is an active member of the Protecting Immigrant Families Campaign, made up of over 300 organizations working to defend and protect immigrant families from the confusion of the implementation of the public charge rule.
+The campaign is led by the California Immigrant Policy Center (CIPC) at the state level and by the National Immigration Law Center (NILC) and the Center for Law and Social Policy (CLASP) at the national level.
+We join First Focus as a leader in supporting other child advocates to engage in efforts to protect children from the effects of the regulation, and we join the entire coalition and families nationwide in denouncing this and future attacks on immigrant families.

-We joined thousands of partners across the country in pushing back against the proposed changes to the public charge rule and submitted its public comment to the Federal Register before the December 10, 2018 deadline.
-The comment period to fight the proposed public charge regulation has ended.
-Please note that this rule has not gone into effect and we are continuing to monitor the status of the rule and are helping to educate our community members about public charge.
+In October 2018, we joined thousands of partners across the country in pushing back against the proposed changes to the public charge rule and submitted our public comment to the Federal Register before the December 10, 2018 deadline.

-Learn more about California’s efforts to support immigrant families.
+Learn more about California and national efforts to support immigrant families.

 BACKGROUND ON PUBLIC CHARGE

-Public charge is the term used by immigration officials to refer to people who primarily rely on government cash assistance to support their cost of day-to-day living.
-Today, this includes programs such as Temporary Assistance for Need Families (TANF) or assistance for long-term nursing home care.
+The public charge test is used by immigration officials to determine people who primarily rely on government cash assistance to support their cost of day-to-day living.
+Before August 12, 2019, this included programs such as Temporary Assistance for Need Families (TANF) or assistance for long-term nursing home care.

 TAKE ACTION and #RiseUpAsOne